UPDATE: A Research Guide to the Turkmenistan Legal System

 The Constitution of Turkmenistan was approved on 18 May 1992 amended in 1995, 1999, 2003 and 2008.

-One of the primary changes to the constitution was the abolition of the Halk Maslahaty, or People's Council.
-This legislative body, whose 2,500 delegates approved important legislation and constitutional matters, transferred some its powers to an elected 125-member parliament, the Mejlis, and others to president.
-Now the head of state is responsible, for example, for appointing regional governors and mayors directly.
+One of the primary changes to the Constitution was the extension of the office of President from five to seven years, and the abolition of the Halk Maslahaty, or People's Council.
+This legislative body, whose 2,500 delegates approved important legislation and constitutional matters, transferred some of its powers to an elected 125-member parliament, the Mejlis, and others to the President.
+Now the President is responsible, for example, for appointing regional governors and mayors.

-The present Constitution of Turkmenistan is the Supreme Law of the state, and the norms and provisions secured in the Constitution have direct effect.
-Laws and other legal acts which contradict the Constitution have no legal force.
-The legal acts of governmental organs are published for general notice or are made public in some other manner, except for those acts which contain state or other legally protected secrets.
-Legal acts which affect the rights and freedoms of citizens, and for which there is no general notice, are invalid from the moment of their adoption.
+The present Constitution of Turkmenistan is the Supreme Law of the state, and the norms and provisions of the Constitution have direct effect.
+According to Article 140 of the Constitution, in the event of any conflict between laws, other legislation and the Constitution, the Constitution shall prevail.
+The legal acts of governmental organs are published for general notice or are made public in some other manner, except for legislation that contains state secretsor other legally protected information.
+Legal acts which affect the rights and freedoms of citizens, and for which there is no general notice, are not valid from the moment of their adoption.

 Currently, the laws of Turkmenistan are in the process of being codified.
-Since the collapse of the Soviet Union, and the consequent emergence of a fundamentally new orientation to society, politics and the economy, the government has been engaged in reforming the law and system of jurisdiction in the republic.
-The following were changed in Turkmenistan: the Economic Procedure code, Sanitary code, Customs code, Air code, Criminal code, and Civil Code.
-However, some other codes were changed very little.
-The present codes of the republic are as follows:
+Since the collapse of the Soviet Union, and subsequent emergence of a fundamentally new compasses for society, politics and economics, the government has engaged in reforming the law and the legal system of the country.
+Currently, there are following codes:

 - Sanitary Code (2009), Russian)